 Dr. Scott Wills received the B.S. degree in Physics from Georgia Institute of Technology in 1983.
 He received the S.M.
 (1985), E.E.
 (1987), and Sc.D.
 (1990) degrees in Electrical Engineering and Computer Science from Massachusetts Institute of Technology.

 Professor Wills' current research interests include embedded surveillance systems, portable image processing architectures, and supercomputer interconnection networks.
-He co-leads the Embedded Computer Vision and Surveillance Systems (ECVASS) research group.
-The old Pica group pages can be found at Portable Image Computation Architectures (Pica) research group.
+He led research in the Embedded Computer Vision and Surveillance Systems and Portable Image Computation Architectures.

 Links to Good Things: